 For the Filling

-- In the bowl of a stand mixer fitted with the paddle attachment, beat the butter, powdered sugar, and vanilla together on low speed until combined.
-Once the powdered sugar has been incorporated, turn the mixer to medium speed and beat until light and fluffy, about 1-2 minutes.½ cup unsalted butter, 1 cup powdered sugar, 1 teaspoon pure vanilla extract
+- In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and powdered sugar together on low speed until combined.
+Once the powdered sugar has been incorporated, turn the mixer to medium speed and beat until light and fluffy, about 1-2 minutes.½ cup unsalted butter, 1 cup powdered sugar

 - Gently fold in the marshmallow creme.7 ounces marshmallow creme